Bridgend: New millennium

 Objective 1 investment in regeneration and public realm improvements has led to the pedestrianisation of the town centre and the restoration of some buildings.
 Some local traders have argued that this has damaged trade due to a lack of access by taxis and the disabled.
 Car parking provision and pricing have also been a concern to retailers with calls for free or reduced-price parking to increase town centre visits.

 To counteract the dominance of Tesco in the area, Asda were granted planning permission for a new superstore near the town centre.
 The store was opened on 31 March 2008 by the local MP, and players from Bridgend Ravens.
-Over 1500 customers were thought to have walked through the new doors to take a look around the new store.

 In 2004, an award-winning new bus station was constructed and traffic movements around the town centre were altered.
 Local committees, together with the council, started to use the pedestrianisation of the town centre to its advantage, culminating in several fairs including Continental Markets, Celtic Festivals, a small Mardi-Gras, and seasonal markets and events.
 Bridgend Council estimated in 2009 that these events have brought 900,000 visitors to the town and generated around £53 million for the local economy.

 About £2.5 million of European funding was used to create a "riverside café culture" by constructing a walkway along the River Ogmore, which was completed in March 2009.